 Sex and Stroke

-Are Sex and stroke dependent to each other?
+Are strokes and sexual activity related?
 While people with a history of stroke or heart disease should consult their doctors about sexual activity, for the most part, sex is a healthy form of exercise for older people.
 Researchers who tracked 914 men for 20 years found that having sex twice or more a week reduced the risk of fatal heart attack by half, compared with those who had sex less than once a month.
 They also found frequency of sex and stroke are not associated together.

 Sex After Stroke